If there was ever a great time to breath new life into your online business, it is now.

 Just how powerful is social media, you ask?
 Considering that there are business such as Pinterest and Facebook that have found explosive success despite being only on social media – it’s safe to say that it is neck-and-neck with SEO as the most powerful online marketing tool that you could use.

-For your business in particular, social media should function as a pivot for introducing your products or services to a waiting public.
+For your online business in particular, social media should function as a pivot for growth and introducing your products or services to a waiting public.
 It takes a bit of effort in the beginning; but the ROI is well worth the investment because it becomes much easier as time wears on.
 In fact, most of the work is done for you after you build a social network; by consistently posting relevant news, your existing crew will propagate the information within their own circles at a hopefully exponentially rate.

 To facilitate the very important work of social media, you can obtain the services of a college student to act as a social media manager.
 Alternatively, you can make it a priority every morning, by spending just ten minutes making a post to your Facebook Wall, tweeting something to your followers, or even applying a few pins to your Pinterest Board.
 If you think you may not have enough ideas, never fear – use the comments and suggestions on your website and social media platforms to help you offer something of value to your growing online business customer base.

 The power of the blog